 All warnings and watches throughout the Caribbean are discontinued.

 Earlier, the 500,000 barrel-a-day oil refinery Hovensa, on St. Croix, was shutting down all equipment "except those necessary to maintain power supply in the complex," refinery spokesman Alex Moorhead said in a written statement.

-The move was to ensure the safety of employees and the operation of the refinery, which is jointly owned by Hess Corp. and Venezuela's state oil company.
+The move was to ensure the safety of employees and the operation of the refinery, jointly owned by Hess Corp. and Venezuela's state oil company.

-The U.S. Coast Guard closed the Christiansted Harbor, where the refinery is located, on Tuesday, and it will remain closed, Moorhead said, until the hurricane passes and all facilities are checked to be in good order.
+The U.S. Coast Guard closed the Christiansted Harbor, where the refinery is located, on Tuesday.
+It will remain closed, Moorhead said, until the hurricane passes and all facilities are checked to be in good order.
 See where Omar is headed »

-The swells could cause beach erosion and damage coastal structures, the hurricane center said.
+The swells could erode beaches and damage coastal structures, the hurricane center said.

 Omar formed Tuesday in the eastern Caribbean.
 It is the 15th named storm of the Atlantic hurricane season, which began June 1 and ends November 30.